 Final reports and plans to sustain and share programs will be evaluated by members of the Leadership Institute.
 Scholarships will be awarded as follows:

 1st place $5,000 2nd place $2,500 3rd place $1,500

-Awards will be announced June 1, 2019.
-Winning programs will be published on our website, and awards will be presented at our 2019 Four Star Leadership banquet on July 18, 2019.
-Follow the progress of the participating students here.
+Winners have been announced and can be found here.
+Winning programs have been published on our website, and awards will be presented at our Four Star Leadership awards banquet on July 18, 2019.
+Find full descriptions and updates from all participating students here.